cunla/fakeredis-py/docs/redis-stack.md

 # Support for redis-stack

-To install all supported modules, you can simply install fakeredis with `pip install fakeredis[lua,json,bf]`.
+To install all supported modules, you can install fakeredis with `pip install fakeredis[lua,json,bf]`.

 ## RedisJson support